phonopy/phonopy/doc/formulation.rst

 confined in the supercell used in the phonon calculation.

-To explain about the commensurate points, let basis vectors of a primitive in direct space cell be the column vectors :math:`(\mathbf{a}_\mathrm{p} \; \mathbf{b}_\mathrm{p} \;
+To explain about the commensurate points, let basis vectors of a primitive cell in direct space cell be the column vectors :math:`(\mathbf{a}_\mathrm{p} \; \mathbf{b}_\mathrm{p} \;
 \mathbf{c}_\mathrm{p})` and those of the supercell be :math:`(\mathbf{a}_\mathrm{s} \; \mathbf{b}_\mathrm{s} \;